jansencalderon/JansenMovieApp/README.md

 Retrofit for network requests
 Realm for local persistence, while room is easier to integrate, realm provides a query builder instead of using raw SQL

+The App is also using Material Design Components, and supports Day and Night Theme (for now it depends on the device setting)

+There are many room for improvements in the app such as proper errorHandling on request, making the layers pure reactive, but given the development time, it's the best i can do.